mnielsen/notes-on-writing/notes_on_writing.md

 **"What is your book (or essay) about?"** Connected to the last point.
   You _must_ have a compelling answer to this.
-If you don't, then your book or essay doesn't have a single overriding purpose.
+If you don't, then your book or essay almost certainly doesn't have a single overriding purpose.

 ## Titles